MinaProtocol/mina/src/app/website/posts/scans.markdown

   -> 'b Stream.t
 ```

 As new information flows into the stream we combine it with the last piece of computed information and emit that result onto a new stream.
-Here’s a trace with transactions and proofs ^[we write streams as lists in the evaluation]:
+Here’s a trace with transactions and proofs^[we write streams as lists in the evaluation]:

 <div class="katex-block">
 ```